sungnga/practice/web-dev/README.md

 **Parsing the request body in POST requests:**
 - We can send data in different formats such as text, json, javascript, html, etc.
-- They have to parsed differently.
+- They have to be parsed differently.
 We need to tell Express explicitly how it should parse the incoming request bodies
 - The `req.body` contains key-value pairs of data submitted in the request body.
 By default, it is `undefined`
 - We need to tell Express to parse form-encoded information from the request body.
 Express has a built-in middleware that's going to parse the request body as url-encoded data
   - `app.use(express.urlencoded({ extended: true }))`